-Begonia can yield ruffled single or double flowers in multiple shades, including red, pink, orange, yellow, and white.
+Begonia can yield ruffled single or double flowers in shades of red, pink, orange, yellow, and white.
 Don’t think that they lack seeds.

 Table of Contents Show

 - Do Begonias Come from Seeds or Bulbs?